wp-plugins/webzunder/readme.txt

 == Changelog ==
+= 1.6.2 =
+1. added a bit schema.org for google+
+1. added some seo basics for article: keywords, canonical link, description tags
+1. added summary twitter card support for frontpage
 = 1.6.0 =
 1. Added option to activate summary twitter card. easily add the twitter account of your page and your personal twitter account.
 Your Twitter Card must be validated by Twitter in order to work correctly.
 You can test and validate your Twitter Card using the Validator